1.4.19

 Detail of Pom-Pom decorative crochet trim.

 Even after making the drapes and cabinet glass covers, I had one long strip of fabric leftover.
 What to do with it?
 Well, you can never have enough decorative pillows!
-After hand stitching the main pillow, I took to learning how to make Pom Pom crochet border trim from the below video.
-What a fun stitch to crochet and makes for a lovely border around the elegant pillow.
+After hand-stitching the main pillow, I decided to learn something new.
+I took to learning how to make Pom Pom crochet border trim from the below video.
+What a fun stitch to crochet, and it makes for a lovely border around the elegant pillow.
+It's always a joy to learn a new craft!

 Knob Inspired, Minaz Jantz